green-fox-academy/Eszkis/Project/DB in the cloud.md

 ### Specify DB details

 In the next page you can specify DB details, which mean that you can choose capacity type, DB engine verison,  DB instance class and Multi-AZ deployment.
-For easy setup you sould choose "Serverless" capacty type.
-This will scale resources based on your workload.
+For easy setup you sould choose "Provisioned" capacty type.
+Default engine version is good for example purpose.
+Select no under "Multi-AZ deployment" option.

 Next you need to add "Master username", "Master password" and "DB cluster identifier".
 You need these information later, to connect to the DB.
 After that you need to click on the "Next" button.